 Ticket prices vary, since they offer all kinds of packages and tickets, so please check out their website for exact details.
 You can also try signing up for their emails or follow them on Facebook or Instagram for deals and coupons.
 And try googling for Promo Codes before purchasing online!
 Note that ticket prices for One World Observatory are similar to the cost of visiting The Empire State Building or Top of the Rock (at Rockefeller Center), if you want to compare.

 We parked at a small parking garage within walking distance to the tower.
 Parking garages in New York can cost a hefty sum (especially on weekends or during the holidays- or even based on the size of your vehicle!), but if you don't mind this and like to have your car close by, it's the way to go.
 Of course, you can also take mass transit, and there are so many options in the city.
-I am no expert in this area, so feel free to check out 'Getting Here' on the One World Observatory site.
-This is really your most economical option, especially if you don't like driving in the city!
-I highly, highly recommend the NY Waterway ferry.
-This is by far the easiest way to travel with a family from New Jersey, in my personal opinion!
+This is really your most economical option, especially if you don't like driving in the city.
+I highly recommend the NY Waterway ferry.
+This is by far the easiest way to travel with a family from New Jersey, in my personal opinion.
+You can take the Port Imperial ferry from Weehawken, NJ and take advantage of NY Waterway's free bus service to World Trade.

 The Oculus